Big Horn Chapter

 Active members come from Cody, Powell, Greybull, Basin, Meeteetse, and Cowley.
 Honoring veterans and active military is one focal point of the chapter.
 Members visit veterans in nursing homes, taking small gifts for the holidays.
 They have planted several trees in area cemeteries and veterans parks.
 As a partner with the 50th Vietnam War Commemoration, the chapter has placed special emphasis on honoring Vietnam War era veterans.
 The chapter has awarded their first DAR Outstanding Cadet Medal, and hopes to continue to recognize the work of these dedicated young people.
 During 2016-2017, the chapter will expand their work to promote both patriotism and education in area schools, with the DAR Good Citizens Scholarship Contest and American History Essay Contest.

-The Big Horn Chapter membership is proud to include: the Wyoming State vice regent and two chapter Daughters who serve as state committee chairs.
+The Big Horn Chapter membership is proud to include: two chapter Daughters who serve as state committee chairs.

 About Big Horn

 Surrounded by majestic mountain ranges, the Bighorn Basin consists of several towns that were incorporated in the early 1900s, with populations that range from a few hundred inhabitants to around 10,000.
 These towns proudly showcase their unique local museums which are filled with information about early settlement and showcase life in the basin.

 The Bighorn Basin is home to Yellowstone National Park, the nation’s first National Park, and Shoshone National Forest, our nation’s first federally protected National Forest.
 The Big Horn Canyon National Recreation Area also includes the Big Horn Mountains and Medicine Wheel National Historic Landmark.